nearform/angular-patterns-workshop/apps/slides/slides/component.md

 - Create an Angular component that renders **Hello World!!!**
 - You can use `npx nx g @nrwl/angular:component my-component --standalone`
-- 💡 The **Nx** component generator is preconfigured for this workshop and can be viewed under the `generators` property in `nx.json`
 - This generates a standalone component, including TypeScript, HTML, CSS, and test spec files
 - You will work in the `start-here` folder
-- Add the new component to the existing `app-start-here` component's template to view it within the application
+- Add the new component to the existing `start-here.component.ts` component's template to view it within the application
+- 💡 The **Nx** component generator is preconfigured for this workshop and can be viewed under the `generators` property in `nx.json`

 </div>